I Don't Like Any Messaging App

 To make matters worse, Signal's funding model is destined to fail.
 It doesn't take a genius to realise that donations from ordinary people alone won't be able to sustain huge amounts of bandwidth, especially when most people don't donate to open source projects.
 In response to this realisation, Signal decided to join the cryptocurrency craze.
 What a terrible idea.
 Firstly, Signal is a messaging app, not a payment app.
 Secondly, instead of integrating Monero, the best privacy respecting cryptocurrency, they decided to rip off Monero and make a new cryptocurrency that's worse (watch the Hated One video for details), all whilst cashing in when people make transactions.

 It's honestly baffling why so many people defend legitimate criticisms of Signal as if they developed the app themselves.
-Stop burying your head in the sand, and start thinking critically.
-The fact that support for usernames doesn't appear to be coming any time soon, the limited business model, the disparity between features on different platforms (e.g. backups on Android but not on iOS and PC), and now the integration of cryptocurrency indicate the flawed nature of the service.
+Stop burying your head in the sand and start thinking critically.
+The fact that support for usernames doesn't appear to be coming any time soon, the limited business model, the disparity between features on different platforms (e.g. backups on Android but not on iOS and PC), and now the integration of cryptocurrency indicates the flawed nature of the service.
 If you can't see that, it's time to get your eyesight checked.